Small or medium-sized businesses in England and Scotland can get help to improve their energy efficiency through a range of grant initiatives.

-First, energy reviews where experts carry out independent surveys at company premises to identify top cost-cutting and carbon-saving opportunities.
+First, it offers energy reviews where experts carry out independent surveys at company premises to identify top cost-cutting and carbon-saving opportunities.

-Second, BEE offers grant funding that supports companies investing in energy efficiency measures.
+Second, the BEE offers grant funding that supports companies investing in energy efficiency measures.

-Third, SMEs get Carbon Charter accreditation which helps to identify the business as proactive in energy-efficiency and carbon emissions reduction.
+Third, SMEs can get Carbon Charter accreditation which helps to identify the business as proactive in energy-efficiency and reducing carbon emissions.

 For further information: http://www.beeanglia.org/

 BEE Cambridge and Peterborough offers three levels of support for companies seeking to reduce energy use and cut carbon: